gggliuye/gggliuye.github.io/Study/MBA/market/04ad_meta.md

 Ad Scheduling Options: Daily Budget, Lifetime Budget.

 ## 4. Create Ads and Evaluate

+Ad Format Options:
+* <u>Single Image or Video Ads, Slideshow Ads.</u>
+* <u>Carousel Ads</u> : enable the display of up to 10 images or videos, each with its own link, allowing advertisers to showcase multiple products or tell a story across the carousel.
+* <u>Collection Ads</u> : featuring a lead video image and multiple product images, to create a single experience.

+And depending on the **campaign objective**, Meta will let you select between different **ad delivery optimization options**, which will influence who will see your ads.
+Key metrics are : <u>Result & Cost</u>.

 ## 5. Build Campaign in Ads Manager